KernelTuner/kernel_launcher/_sources/index.rst.txt

 Basic Example
 =============

-This sections hows a basic code example.
-See :ref:`example` for a more advance example.
+This section presents a simple code example illustrating how to use the Kernel Launcher.
+For a more detailed example, refer to :ref:`example`.

 Consider the following CUDA kernel for vector addition.
 This kernel has a template parameter ``T`` and a tunable parameter ``ELEMENTS_PER_THREAD``.